sanjayamirthraj/sanjayamirthraj/README.md

 ---

-- 🎓 Currently Studying at UC Berkeley
+- 🎓 Currently Studying at UC Berkeley, and a member of Blockchain at Berkeley!
-- 💭 Interested in Biotech and Blockchain Technology
+- 💭 Interested in Biotech and Blockchain Technology, but love learning about anything
-- 📫 How to reach me: sanjay.amirthraj@gmail.com</div>
+- 📫 Reach me at sanjay.amirthraj@gmail.com or sanjay.amirthraj@berkeley.edu

  <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=sanjayamirthraj&layout=compact&theme=vision-friendly-dark)"/>